openstack-archive/novajoin/README.md

   role in IPA
 - add the IPA metadata to the glance metadata service

-The nova compute service will need to be manually restarted.
+The nova-api service will need to be manually restarted.

 The installer takes the following options: